 How to change your iPhone or iPad’s charging sound

-If you haven’t dived into automations on an Apple device, know that these are a series of actions that occur automatically when you trigger them.
-If you have smart home gadgets, you can use these unique commands to turn on the lights or play a specific playlist from your smart speaker once your iPhone connects to your WiFi, for example.
-You can also set up different actions that will only affect your device—like the one we’re talking about today.
+If you haven’t dived into them, an iPhone automation (also available for iPad) is a series of actions that occur automatically after a trigger.
+For example, you can use these unique commands to create a routine with your smart home gadgets, like turning on the lights or playing a specific playlist on your smart speaker once your iPhone connects to your WiFi.
+You can also set up different actions that will only affect your device.

-Back on the Speak text menu, you’ll see a blurred Text option next to Speak—tap on it and write the phrase you want your gadget to say.
-We chose “Ohh yeaaaah!
+7. On the Speak text menu, you’ll see a blurred Text option next to Speak—tap it and write the phrase you want your gadget to say.
+We chose “Ohh yeah!
 Gimme some juice!” but you can use whatever you want—the sky’s the limit.

-Then, tap the arrow to the right of your phrase to further customize the automation—you’ll be able to choose the pitch, speed, and voice you want your iPhone or iPad to use, and even change the language.
-By default, you’ll hear the voice you chose for Siri when you first set up your device, but there are other alternatives if that doesn’t work for you.
+8. Tap the blue arrow to the right of your phrase to further customize the iPhone automation—you’ll be able to choose the pitch, speed, and voice you want your device to use, and even change the language.

-To check that everything is exactly as you like it, tap the play icon at the bottom of the menu and listen to an audio sample of the action.
-If you’re satisfied, go back to Edit automation and tap Done.
+9. Check everything is exactly as you like it by tapping the play icon at the bottom right of the menu and listening to the audio sample.
+If you’re satisfied, go back to Edit automation.